Expert’s Middle East predictions from 2009, escalating friction between Jerusalem and Ankara highlight growing danger of Israel-Turkey war.

 Israel-Turkey relations have been tense for some years now, with Ankara adopting a harsh anti-Israel line.
 By now, Turkey is an ally of Hamas and supports its activities.
 The Turks also cooperate with radical elements in Jerusalem as they expand their hostile influence in the city.

 However, The Israeli-Turkish rivalry is about to take more strategic dimensions.
-The bottom line: An Israel-Turkey war or limited conflict, seen as improbable not too long ago, will become increasingly likely by 2030.
+The bottom line: An Israel-Turkey clash, seen as improbable not too long ago, will become increasingly likely by 2030.

 Turkish nuclear threat